 IF YOU HAVE A STORY TO TELL, WE WOULD LOVE TO HEAR FROM YOU

-Everyone has a story and so we welcome stories from everyone: we want to include as many different voices in the magazine as possible.
+Everyone has a story, and so we welcome stories from everyone: we want to include as many different voices in the magazine as possible.
 You may have never written before, or you may be an experienced writer or published author, but what matters is how you tell it, not who you are.

 We are looking for true stories written in the first person, with you at the centre of the story.
 It can be sad, tragicomic or hilarious.
-It doesn’t have to be about something bizarre or outlandish: the ordinary and everyday things often tell us important things about the bigger world we live in.
+The story have to be about something bizarre or outlandish: the ordinary and everyday things often tell us important things about the bigger world we live in.
 It can help to imagine you are writing a letter or email to an old friend you haven’t seen for a while.

 We regret that at present we cannot pay our contributors as all income from the magazine goes back into producing the next issue.
 However, we offer each contributor a free ad in the magazine to promote their work, a project, an enterprise or charity.